nfriedly/sweetspot/readme.md

 Then run `npm start`.

 That's all it takes to get started!
-However, while you can use this script as-is, it's intended to be a starting point to do your own thing with your verizon points.
-(Bid on an auction, enter a different sweepstakes, or just rack up points without spending them.)
+However, while you can use this script as-is, it's intended to be a starting point to do your own thing.
+See http://sweetiessweeps.com/ for lots more sweepstakes.

 Heroku Usage
 ------------